aguadotzn/anguar-notes/README.md

 ## Basics

-If you are new into Angular please visit the basics page on how to installe it
+If you are new into Angular please visit the basics page to know how to installed, what you need and many more.

 ## Architecture